Volume Snapshots

 Snapshot Commitment Behavior

-The following example illustrates how snapshot commitment affects snapshot creation when replica pool capacity is constrained:
+The following example illustrates how snapshot commitment affects snapshot creation when replica pool capacity is constrained.
+In this example, volumes are thick-provisioned and snapshot commitment is configured to 40%.

 Volume Size Free Space per Pool Required Free Space (40%) Snapshot Result